Beginners' HubSpot Analytics - Which Marketing Activity Drives Sales?

 Understanding which channels are responsible for sales leads, particularly for B2B or Professional Services businesses is much easier in HubSpot than it is in Google Analytics.
 Here's how to find the relevant data.

-- Sort the table below the graph by the Contacts column.
+Sort the table below the graph by the New Contacts column.

 The table should look something like this: